 Design Level Event Storming

 We could also try to do Design-Level Event Storming.
 Going into finer-grained design will clarify the messages exchanged between services.
-I’ll definitely write a follow-up post on the topic someday.
-So stay tuned!
+Here is a follow-up series about Design-Level Event Storming.

 Use evolutionary design and architecture techniques to transform these designs into real software.
 Building the target architecture up-front is a waste of time.
 Spend some time practicing and mastering these techniques if you don’t yet do.
 It might be time to start a coding dojo!